 Describe the syndrome, mechanism, and typical clinical features.

 Also known as thyroid storm or thyrotoxic crisis, it is an uncommon, acute, life-threatening manifestation of hyperthyroidism.
 If treatment is delayed, mortality rate exceeds 90%.
 Even with prompt diagnosis and treatment, commonly reported mortality rates range from 20% to 30%.1, 2

 Thyroid storm is secondary to excessive thyroid hormones leading to hypermetabolic states.
 Common etiologies including trauma, perioperative surgical trauma to the thyroid glands, severe infection and sepsis, diabetic ketoacidosis, anesthesia induction, drug induced (chemotherapy, nonsteroidal anti-inflammatory drugs [NSAIDS], etc.), and partially treated hyperthyroidism with radioactive iodine for people with known hyperthyroidism have been reported to trigger this illness.
 Multinodular goiter and thyroid tumor with hypersecretion of thyroid-stimulating hormone (TSH) have been associated with this illness.
 In children, thyroid storm typically occurs in the setting of Graves disease.

 Clinical features include high fever/hyperpyrexia, diarrhea, diaphoresis, hypertension (although the patient may be hypotensive in the late stage with heart failure or shock), sinus tachycardia, both supraventricular (more common) and ventricular tachyarrhythmia, high-output heart failure, tremors, convulsions, delirium, and coma.

-The patient suddenly develops supraventricular tachyarrhythmia with a rapid ventricular response of 160 bpm and the BP drops to 60/30 ...
+The patient suddenly develops supraventricular tachyarrhythmia with a rapid ventricular response of 160 bpm and ...